-The City of Austin's new Homeless Services Division is led by a Chief Homeless Services Officer who works in coordination with City leadership, other City departments, community-based organizations, private partners and public system leaders to address community homelessness.
-Through the City's strategic planning process, Strategic Direction 2023, City Council has identified homelessness as the top priority and is directing resources, actions and policy decisions toward the goal of preventing and ending homelessness in Austin.
-Several HUD System Performance Measures have been adopted as SD23 metrics, to ensure alignment in measuring system-wide progress and performance.
-The Homeless Services Division collaborates with internal and external stakeholders to implement strategies and cross-system coordination of funding, services, and programs to serve persons at risk of and persons currently experiencing homelessness.
+The City's Homeless Services Division is led by a Chief Homeless Services Officer who coordinates with City leadership, other departments, community-based organizations, and private partners to address homelessness.
+Through the City's strategic planning process, Strategic Direction 2023, City Council has identified homelessness as the top priority and is directing resources and policy decisions toward preventing and ending homelessness in Austin.
+Several HUD System Performance Measures have been adopted as SD23 metrics to ensure alignment in measuring system-wide progress.
+The Homeless Services Division collaborates with stakeholders to implement cross-system coordination of funding, services, and programs to serve persons at risk of and currently experiencing homelessness.

-The City of Austin contracts with the Austin Housing Finance Corporation (AHFC) to develop affordable rental and homeownership opportunities, and housing rehabilitation of owner-occupied homes.
-APH provides housing support and related support services to Austinites living with HIV/AIDS, and their families, through the use of HOPWA grant funds.
-APH also provides assistance to help clients quickly regain stability in permanent housing after experiencing a housing crisis and/or homelessness using Emergency Solutions Grant (ESG) funds.
+The City contracts with the AHFC to develop affordable rental and homeownership opportunities, and housing rehabilitation.
+APH provides housing support and related support services to Austinites living with HIV/AIDS through the use of HOPWA grant funds.
+APH also assists clients in regaining stability in permanent housing after experiencing a housing crisis using Emergency Solutions Grant (ESG) funds.
 The Economic Development Department fosters small business expansions in low- and moderate-income neighborhoods to stimulate job creation through the Family Business Loan Program (FBLP).

-Initiatives and programs that require interdepartmental coordination and that will be underway in FY 2021-22:

-- East 11th and 12th Streets Revitalization - Imagine Austin Comprehensive Plan, Household Affordability Priority Program and implementation - Strategic Direction 2023 Economic Opportunity and Affordability Strategic Outcomes - Implementation of Strategic Housing Blueprint
+Initiatives and programs that require interdepartmental coordination and that will be underway in FY 2022-23: East 11th and 12th Streets Revitalization; Imagine Austin Comprehensive Plan, Household Affordability Priority Program; Strategic Direction 2023 Economic Opportunity and Affordability Strategic Outcomes; Implementation of Strategic Housing Blueprint.

-Development Incentive Programs - Regulating activities provide incentives for the inclusion of affordable housing or community/economic development.
+Development Incentive Programs - Various programs provide incentives for the inclusion of affordable housing or community/economic development.